29 Oct Make Sure Your Next Job Has This Key Benefit

-So here are three things a mentor can help you with.
+So here are three things a mentoring program in a workplace can help you with.

 Learn the ropes.
 When we are exposed to something new, we seek information (and lots of it).
 You can only know so much about a company before you start, and mentors are there to fill in the gaps once you start.
 Look for places that have immediate mentor matchups, so from day one you will have someone who is looking out for you.
 Whether it’s talking about teamwork functions, how to not get your food stolen out of the employee fridge, or how to fill out your expense reports… mentors have your back!

 Understand expectations.
 There is nothing better than talking with someone who has been in your shoes.
 You might be fresh out of school, or working with years of experience in your field, but mentors can help you know what to expect from new supervisors and colleagues.
 We all want to put our best foot forward when starting a new job and mentors can help you navigate your new corporate landscape.

 Help you grow!
 Real honest learning never stops, and mentors can help you be self-reflective, identify problem areas, and fine tune skills.
 Mentors are there to answer questions, help you learn and grow through failures, and (most importantly) they are there to celebrate all of your successes.
 (77% of eMentorConnect participants say their mentorship program greatly increased their job satisfaction!)